denten-books/plain-text/3-projection.md

 participants in that sphere of cultural activity.
 By contrast, the concept of the medium

-Digitality, as I will argue for the duration of the book, constitutes a part of the human condition worthy of conservation.
-But, what I mean by "digital being" relates to the practice of buying "digital cameras" or to promoting the "digital humanities" in name only.
-To perceive what is at stake, we must do much more to disambiguate the digital cognates: electronic, binary, and computational.

 [^ln3-brain]: At the physical level, the process of textual remediation begins at the brain, as when thoughts are initially transcribed onto paper.